aojg/shizen/README.md

 # shizen

+## v0.10a
+* Reverted changes with MultiMeshes.
+* A bit of project refactoring has been done, i.e. renaming and such.
+* Implemented an InputManager.gd script that handles input.
+* Trees no longer spread freely, instead they must be planted.
+* Trees can now be removed from the planet.
+* Once fully grown trees will not die.
+They have to be removed manually.
+* Working on making the project feel more like a game and less like a simulation.

 ## v0.09a
 Made large changes to how crops work.
 They're not fully re-implemented yet.
 There include:
 * Utilising MultiMeshes for better runtime performance.